scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 In the future, it would be worthwhile to evaluate these improvement proposals using a different training routine.
-We have stated previously that perhaps the extremely poor performance of the DML with a prior and MVAE models may be due to the training regimen of alternating on training against a supervised and unsupervised loss.
+We have stated previously that perhaps the extremely poor performance of the DML with a prior and MVAE models may be due to alternating on training against a supervised and unsupervised loss.
-Further research could look to develop or compare several different training regimens.
-One alternative would simply be to keep alternating between losses but at the level of each batch instead of each epoch.
+Further research could look to develop or compare several different training routines.
+One alternative would be alternating between losses at each batch instead of each epoch.
 Another alternative, specifically for the MVAE, may be first training DML on labelled data, training a GMM on it’s outputs, and then using the GMM as the prior distribution for the VAE.
-Grosnit et al.
-(:cite:`grosnit2021high`) has defined a more complex training routines to balance the DML and unsupervised loss.
-If this line of research is pursued, it may be worthwhile to review the field of auxiliary task learning, in which a model trains against an additional task or tasks, to find a solution to how to optimize the training routine of the modified DML models.

-Another potentially interesting avenue for future study is in investigating a fourth improvement proposal for a possible benefit to combining DML and VAE methodology: the ability to define a Riemannian metric on the latent space.
+Another potentially interesting avenue for future study is in investigating a fourth improvement proposal: the ability to define a Riemannian metric on the latent space.
 Previous research has shown a Riemannian metric can be computed on the latent space of the VAE by computing the pull-back metric of the VAE’s decoder function (:cite:`arvanitidis2020geometrically`).
 Through the Riemannian metric we could calculate metric losses such as triplet loss with a geodesic instead